spa-data/spa-data/index.md

 By subverting hierarchies embedded in the traditional archival discovery systems, the data-driven approach empowers the researcher to compare, match, arrange and combine information, and generate knowledge in ways that conventional finding aids do not.

+This project is a collaboation between Natalia Ermolaev and Mark Saccomano.